 Good test questions also require solid grammar that avoids confusion for the test taker.
 Test items can be poorly worded due to many factors, including vague or inconsistent wording.

 In this blog, we will examine some sample test questions and how we might improve them.

 First, let’s assume you are training employees on new purchasing policies and procedures.
-Managers typically approve all supply requests, but manager workloads have increased, so staff level employees are now instructed that when requesting orders under $25, they should send purchasing requisitions directly to the bookkeeper in the controller’s office.
+In this scenario managers typically approve all supply requests, but manager workloads have increased, so staff-level employees are now instructed that when requesting orders under $25, they should send purchasing requisitions directly to the bookkeeper in the controller’s office.
 The bookkeeper will then input the requisition information, which will flag the purchasing agent to fulfill the order.

-You want to ensure that your employees know to whom they should send their purchasing requests for small orders under $25.
+You want to ensure that your employees know who should receive purchasing requests for small orders under $25.